mehulj999/mehulj999/README.md

 Software Engineer
 -----------------------

-Looking forward to working in a collaborative team to build high quality software.
-Always striving for perfection in my work.
-Being a quick learner, I like to work on different tech stacks to deliver the best and optimal solutions.
+Looking forward to being a fullstack developer or a backend developer for highly scalable solutions.
+Expertise with Ruby on Rails, Python, AWS-EMR services.

 >Bengaluru, Karnataka<br>